sylvainhalle/AntRun/Readme.md

    requires by editing `config.xml`.
 In particular, you may want to change the name of the Main class.

-4. Start writing your code in the `Source/Core` folder, and your unit tests in `Source/CoreTest`.
-Optionally, you can create an Eclipse workspace out of the `Source` folder, with `Core` and `CoreTest` as two projects within this workspace.
+4. Start writing your code in the `src` folder, and your unit tests in `srctest`.
+Optionally, you can create an Eclipse workspace out of the `Source` folder, with the root directory as a project.
+(Eclipse files can also be auto-generated, see below.)

 5. Use Ant to build your project.
 To compile the code, generate the Javadoc, run the unit tests, generate a test and code coverage report